OpenFn/Norwegian-Refugee-Council/README.md

-# nrc
+# Norwegian Refugee Council
-Norwegian Refugee Council integrations
+A Norwegian Refugee Council (https://www.nrc.no/) integration project using OpenFn.